-The Pamir Highway is one of THE road trips.
-This glorious route takes you over the highest pass of the ex-Soviet Union, past one of the largest meteor-lakes in the world and through some of the most awe-inspiring mountains on earth.
+This epic motorcycle ride takes you over the highest pass in the former Soviet Union, past one of the largest meteor-lakes in the world and through some of the most awe-inspiring mountains on earth.

-Note that these little bikes are perfect for the terrain, but they are not suitable for two-up pillion travel.
+Please note that these bikes are perfect for the rugged terrain of the Pamir Highway, but they are not suitable for two-up pillion travel.

 ||Dushanbe International Airport